meslane/PicoBalloon/README.txt

 -D1 = pressure reading
 -D2 = temperature reading

+== Temperature Reading ==
+The temperature reading returned by the MS5607 is coupled to the temperature of the PCBA, which includes self-heating.
+As such, it will typically over-report relative to the temperature of its environment by approx. 10C - 20C.

 ~==== v1.0 Known Issues and Desired Changes ====~

 -Change header for SWD to 2.54mm pin header from test points